sivkri/sivkri/README.md

 - 👋 Hello all, I’m siva
-- 👀 I’m interested in Data Science and Machine learning
+- 👀 I’m interested in Bioinformatics, Data Science and Machine learning
 - 🌱 I wish to Analyse Structured Data and Statistical modelling
 - 💞️ Wish to collaborate of similar interests
 - 📫 Email/facebook @indiangene